 There are lots of excellent tools for compressing the images.
 They keep the dimensions the same, but they reduce the size of the file itself while retaining the image quality.

 Here are a few good image compression tools to consider:

 - TinyPNG – this online tool compresses both PNG’s and JPEG’s using smart lossy compression.
 It reduces the number of colors, but that reduction is almost non-detectable to the eye.

 - Bulk Resize – an online tool that resizes images without having to upload them.

 - WP Squish – a plugin that lets you limit the image resolution and compress JPEGs as they upload to your WordPress website.

-- Smush – a WordPress plugin that resizes and compresses any image in any directory including NextGEN images, every WordPress plugin and theme package, and images stored on Amazon S3.
+- Smush – a WordPress plugin that resizes and compresses any image in any directory including NextGEN images, every WordPress plugin and theme package, and images stored in the cloud.

 In general, the smaller the file size the better.
 Try to keep the size under 300kb.
 Under 200kb is even better.